TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models

 Second, instead of re-prompting the LLM to generate a new test case for all the not-yet-covered target lines (which may even require conflicting execution paths with one single test case), {\tool} provides an {\bf execution-aware, constructive feedback}.
-It leverages {\em execution context from the current test suite}.
-The key insight is that {\em the uncovered line might already be near the execution path of an existing test case}, even if not covered directly.
+It leverages the {\em execution context from the current test suite}.
+The insight is that {\em the uncovered line might already be near the execution path of an existing test case}, even if not covered directly.
 Thus, giving the LLM the knowledge of execution behavior across the test suite offers a more informed basis to reason on what remains to be covered.

 However, providing full execution information for all test cases is impractical due to LLM context window limitations.
 To address this, we draw inspiration from concolic testing~\cite{sen2005cute,godefroid2005dart} and propose selecting {\bf a "close" test case} to guide the LLM.
-Specifically, a test case T is close to a target line $l_t$ if: 1) it executes a control-dependent condition of $l_t$; 2) Among such conditions, it covers the one that is closest in line distance to $l_t$; and 3) This approach exploits control dependence chains and execution traces to guide the retrieval structurally.
+Specifically, a test case $T$ is close to a target line $l_t$ if: 1) it executes a control-dependent condition of $l_t$; and 2) among such conditions, it covers the one that is closest in line distance to $l_t$.
+This approach exploits control dependence chains and execution traces to guide the retrieval structurally.
 This targeted strategy ensures that the LLM is grounded in relevant dynamic context, increasing the likelihood that the new test case will cover new code and avoid redundant explorations.

-Finally, in each test generation iteration, we further equip the LLM with {\bf execution in-line annotations}—a representation of dynamic program state.
-These annotations embed the values of relevant variables as in-line comments for each executed line at key points during the program’s execution.
+Finally, in each test generation iteration, we further equip the LLM with {\bf execution in-line annotations}—a representation of dynamic program states.
+These annotations embed the values of relevant variables as in-line comments for each executed line at the key points during program's execution.
 This {\em execution-aware contextualization} allows the LLM to observe subtle data and control dependencies, {\em enabling it to better infer the values needed to steer execution along specific paths and ultimately reach the target line}.